jwkblades/notify/README.md

 * [ ] Ability to specify a timeout (in minutes) that the notification expires after
 * [ ] Fully scriptable
+* [ ] Attempt to not be locked in to a single platform

 ## What it looks like